The Rt Hon Sir Keir Starmer

 Honorary Fellow

-Sir Keir Starmer (1985, BCL) is a barrister and the leader of the Labour party.
+Sir Keir Starmer (1985, BCL) is Prime Minister of the United Kingdom and Leader of the Labour Party.

-From 2003-2008, Keir Starmer was the human rights advisor to the Policing Board in Northern Ireland.
+From 2003 to 2008, Sir Keir was the human rights advisor to the Policing Board in Northern Ireland.
 In that capacity he worked with the Policing Board to ensure that the Police Service of Northern Ireland fully complied with its obligations under the Human Rights act 1998.

 When I arrived at St Edmund Hall, I had a first class degree from Leeds University behind me.
 But I was still not clear what path I should take next.
 My time at St Edmund Hall – an intense year studying for the BCL – confirmed me in my choice of pursuing a career as a human rights advocate, both here in the UK and abroad.
 From then on, I did not look back!